A Flat Prohibition on Surrogacy Contracts

 Who the Law Recognizes as the Parent

 If a child is born through a surrogate arrangement despite this prohibition, the statute assigns legal parentage clearly.
 The surrogate is the legal mother.
-If the surrogate is married, her husband is presumed to be the legal father, though that presumption can be rebutted with evidence.
+If the surrogate is married, her husband is presumed to be the legal father.
+That presumption can be rebutted with evidence.

 A surrogate is the legal mother of a child born as a result of a surrogate parentage contract and is entitled to custody of that child.